Dmytro40/commit-practice/README.txt

-commit-practice
-echo "Commit 4" >> four.txt
+echo "Commit 1" >> one.txt
-git add four.txt
+git add one.txt
-git commit -m "Add four.txt"
+git commit -m "Add one.txt"